johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 ### Saving a component in the Content Library

+Using the _Content Library_, you can save components that you've created, along with their embedded content, allowing you to reuse them elsewhere on your site.
 If the instance of the current Flow Container has been configured to use it, then you will be able to save components and their content to the Content Library.

 Within the context menu of any component in the Flow Container, you will see a "Library" subsection with an **Add** button.